-2032Academic Load
+Academic Load

 To be considered as a full-time student, one must carry a minimum load of 12 hours.
 The Veterans Administration considers 12 hours a full load for determining subsistence.
 Fifteen or 16 semester hours is the normal student load and 18 is the maximum which may be carried without special permission.
-However, students who have achieved a grade point average of at least 3.00 during the most recent semester (spring or fall), while taking a full-time course load at Florida College, may register for more than 18 hours with permission from the Academic Dean.
+However, students who have achieved a grade point average of at least 3.00 during the most recent semester (spring or fall), while taking a full-time course load at Florida College, may register for more than 18 hours with permission from the Associate Academic Dean for Student Affairs.
 In no event shall the maximum load exceed 21 semester hours.